FIFA World Cup 2026 free-to-air live matches in Singapore: Mediacorp schedule released for 28 games

 Football fans will be able to catch some of these key games live on Channel 5 and mewatch, Mediacorp's digital streaming platform.

-The 23 group-stage games aired for free will also feature Spain versus Saudia Arabia, France vs Iraq, Brazil vs Haiti, Panama vs Croatia and South Korea vs Czechia.
+The group-stage games airing for free will also feature Spain versus Saudi Arabia, France vs Iraq, Brazil vs Haiti, Panama vs Croatia and South Korea vs Czechia.

-The Jun 12 (Singapore time 3am) opening match of Mexico playing against South Africa, as well as the two semi-finals, third-place playoff and the final on Jul 20 (Singapore time 3am) are also part of the free-to-air lineup.
+The Jun 12 (Singapore time 3am) opening match between Mexico and South Africa, as well as the two semi-finals, third-place playoff and the final on Jul 20 (Singapore time 3am) are part of the free-to-air lineup as well.

 This is a "significant expansion" from the nine free-to-air matches available in 2022, Mediacorp said in a news release, giving viewers in Singapore "a front-row seat to the competition's biggest moments".